Facebook

 Pros

-• Extra sharp steel for quick, easy cuts.
+• Extra sharp steel.

 • Comfortable handle which suits both left and right-handed people.